dkhamsing/awesome_bot/README.md

 ```

 ### Docker Examples
-If you do not want to install Ruby or it's dependencies you can simply use Docker and Docker image.
+If you do not want to install Ruby or its dependencies you can simply use Docker and Docker image.

-Here is the example how you can check the links in your current directory+subdirectories markdown files:
+Here is an example for checking the links in the Markdown files in your current directory/subdirectories:
 ```shell
 docker run -ti --rm -v $PWD:/mnt:ro dkhamsing/awesome_bot --white-list "test.com" --allow-dupe --allow-redirect --skip-save-results `find . -name "*.md"`
 ```

-or check links in just in a single file located in `./templates/ubuntu.md`:
+or just check the links in a single file located at `./templates/ubuntu.md`:

 ```shell
 docker run -ti --rm -v $PWD:/mnt:ro dkhamsing/awesome_bot --allow-dupe --allow-redirect --skip-save-results ./templates/ubuntu.md
 ```

-You always need to specify the path to the file so you can not use simply `*.md` but `ls *.md"`:
+You always need to specify the path to the file so you cannot simply use `*.md`; instead use `ls *.md"`:
 ```shell
 docker run -ti --rm -v $PWD:/mnt:ro dkhamsing/awesome_bot --white-list "test.com" --allow-dupe --allow-redirect --skip-save-results `ls *.md`
 ```